German yields edge higher on hawkish ECB comments

 "You expect some consolidation after a move that large," said Peter McCallum, rates strategist at Mizuho, who highlighted today's German Ifo survey and U.S. manufacturing gauges as data points to watch on Monday.

-A preliminary reading of a purchasing managers survey on Friday showed a contraction in business activity in both manufacturing and services in Germany, with company expectations dropping into negative territory for the first time in two years.
+The data adds to recession fears after a preliminary reading of a purchasing managers survey on Friday showed a contraction in business activity in both manufacturing and services in Germany.

 ((Samuel.Indyk@thomsonreuters.com;))